pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 ---
 title: Enable TLS for the MySQL Client
-summary: Learn how to enable TLS for MySQL client of the TiDB cluster on Kubernetes.
+summary: Learn how to enable TLS for the MySQL client of the TiDB cluster on Kubernetes.
 ---

 # Enable TLS for the MySQL Client

 This document describes how to enable TLS for MySQL client of the TiDB cluster on Kubernetes.
 To enable TLS for the MySQL client, perform the following steps:

-1. Issue two sets of certificates: a set of server-side certificates for TiDB server, and a set of client-side certificates for MySQL client.
+1. Issue two sets of certificates: a set of server-side certificates for the TiDB server, and a set of client-side certificates for the MySQL client.
 Create two Secret objects, `${tidb_group_name}-tidb-server-secret` and `${tidb_group_name}-tidb-client-secret`, respectively including these two sets of certificates.

     > **Note:**
     >
     > - The Secret objects you created must follow the preceding naming convention.
 Otherwise, the deployment of the TiDB cluster will fail.
     > - Explicitly specifying the MySQL TLS Secret will be supported in a future release.
     > - The default naming convention for Secrets differs between TiDB Operator v2 and v1:
-   >
     >     - For TiDB clusters created by TiDB Operator v1, the default Secret names are `${cluster_name}-tidb-server-secret` and `${cluster_name}-tidb-client-secret`.
     >     - In TiDB Operator v2, different `TiDBGroup` objects support different TLS certificates.
 Therefore, the default Secret names are `${tidb_group_name}-tidb-server-secret` and `${tidb_group_name}-tidb-client-secret`.